szeyick/webApplicationArchitectures/MessagingArchitecturesEsbAndPolicies/README.md

 # Messaging Architectures, ESB's and Policies

+With SOAP and WSDL, we can use a document style messaging system.
+Because it is XML based, it means that we can use asynchronous messaging allowing for looser couplign between components.

 ## Message Orientated Middleware (MoM)

 Middleware handles the connections between the clients and servers.
 This results in a slightly less complex system as the communication channels are managed by the middlware.
 By delegating the handling of communications, the message sender and receiver are decoupled.